BRIGSBY BEAR: A Poignant Peer Into The Power Of Imagination & Pursuing Passion

 The Importance Of Film

 I couldn’t possibly sum up the importance of film without turning this Brigsby Bear review into a novel.
 I will say, however, that Brigsby Bear manages to do so in such an absurdist yet touching way.
-The absurdist part, well that, you’ll have to view the film in theaters when it comes out to enjoy that aspect of the film.
+The absurdist part, well that aspect of the film you’ll have to view in theaters when it comes out to enjoy.

 However, it is most emotional in the moments when James is pursuing his goal of making a feature length film.
 He is undeterred by virtually everyone’s advice to stop trying to finish the TV show’s story and move on.
 In his mind, making a movie is easy, all it takes is for some people to come together under a unified love for something, and the rest will happen.